Canada dollar falls as oil prices ease, bonds drop

 * Turnaround in oil prices blamed for currency's slide

-TORONTO, Aug 22 (Reuters) - The Canadian dollar fell versus the U.S. dollar on Friday as commodity prices weakened and took a bite out of the gains made by the currency earlier in the week.
+TORONTO, Aug 22 (Reuters) - The Canadian dollar ended lower against the U.S. dollar on Friday, given a weaker commodity price backdrop, but the big gains it made on Thursday were enough to allow it to close higher for the week.

-Canadian bond prices, with no economic data to trigger a move, were lower alongside the bigger U.S. Treasury market as U.S. stocks rose sharply.
+Domestic bond prices, with no economic data to trigger a move, finished lower across the curve alongside the bigger U.S. Treasury market as U.S. stocks rose sharply.